C Sharp (programming language): History

 In July 2000, Hejlsberg said that C# is "not a Java clone" and is "much closer to C++" in its design.

 Since the release of C# 2.0 in November 2005, the C# and Java languages have evolved on increasingly divergent trajectories, becoming two quite different languages.
 One of the first major departures came with the addition of generics to both languages, with vastly different implementations.
-C# makes use of reification to provide "first-class" generic objects that can be used like any other class, with code generation performed at class-load time.
+C# uses reification to provide "first-class" generic objects that can be used like any other class, with code generation performed at class-load time.

-Furthermore, C# has added several major features to accommodate functional-style programming, culminating in the LINQ extensions released with C# 3.0 and its supporting framework of lambda expressions, extension methods, and anonymous types.
+C# has also added several major features to accommodate functional-style programming, culminating in the LINQ extensions released with C# 3.0 and its supporting framework of lambda expressions, extension methods, and anonymous types.
 These features enable C# programmers to use functional programming techniques, such as closures, when it is advantageous to their application.
-The LINQ extensions and the functional imports help developers reduce the amount of boilerplate code that is included in common tasks like querying a database, parsing an xml file, or searching through a data structure, shifting the emphasis onto the actual program logic to help improve readability and maintainability.
+The LINQ extensions and the functional imports help developers reduce the amount of boilerplate code included in common tasks such as querying a database, parsing an XML file, or searching through a data structure, shifting the emphasis onto the actual program logic to help improve readability and maintainability.

 C# used to have a mascot called Andy (named after Anders Hejlsberg).
 It was retired on January 29, 2004.

 C# was originally submitted to the ISO/IEC JTC 1 subcommittee SC 22 for review, under ISO/IEC 23270:2003, was withdrawn and was then approved under ISO/IEC 23270:2006.
 The 23270:2006 is withdrawn under 23270:2018 and approved with this version.